Eastern's TRIO McNair Program Meets or Exceeds Outcome Objectives for the 2019-2020 Department of Education Annual Performance Report

 Samantha Sanchez-Garcia is an undergraduate student at Eastern Washington University pursuing a Bachelor of Arts in Psychology with an emphasis in communication, sociology, and industrial/ organizational psychology.
 She is also working on Eastern’s Inclusion and Diversity certificate and co-president of Psi Chi, an international honor society in psychology.
 Samantha is a research assistant in Dr. […]Read More

-Hope Sands is majoring in Anthropology with a focus in Archaeology and Artifact Conservation, as well as majoring in Philosophy.
-Hope is an Honors student and a member of Phi Eta Sigma and Phi Kappa Phi, honor societies at EWU.
-She was selected to present at the Western Regional Honors Conference on “Exploring the Physical […]Read More
+Hope Sands graduated in 2021 with a major in Anthropology with a focus in Archaeology and Artifact Conservation, as well as a major in Philosophy.
+As an Honors student and a member of Phi Eta Sigma and Phi Kappa Phi, honor societies at EWU, Hope was selected to present at the Western Regional Honors Conference […]Read More

 Mori Williams is a student at Eastern Washington University earning a Bachelor of Science degree in Environmental Science with an emphasis in Chemistry and a minor in Japanese.
 He has worked in an Organic Chemistry lab at his university, which involves saponification, NMR readings, and reflux methods.
 For his 2020 EWU McNair Research Internship, he […]Read More